WaterCityFlame/session-cn/README.md

 `request => string | null | undefined`

+The default value is a function that returns undefined.

+##### skipCookie

+Function that can skip the return of set-cookie headers to the client depending on request object values.
+This allows compatibility with other authentication types while maintaining consistency.

+`request => boolean`

-The default value is `undefined` and it will be skipped unless a function is provided to the options object matching the above signature.
+The default value is a function that returns false.

 ##### allowUnsigned